 - Imaging: These tests include X-rays, CT scans, MRI scans, and ultrasounds.
 These imaging modalities are useful in determining leukemia-related structural and functional abnormalities in the body.

 Early diagnosis of leukemia in adolescents is vital to determine the type of leukemia and provide suitable treatments and hospitalization as and when required to facilitate an early and successful recovery.

 Treatment For Leukemia In Teens

 Your teen may need treatments for infections and low blood counts before the commencement of leukemia treatment.
 Your teen’s oncologist designs the treatment for leukemia based on the type and severity of leukemia and the age and health status of your teen (10).

 Below are the various treatment options for leukemia in teenagers.

-- Chemotherapy: Chemotherapy is an initial treatment option for most leukemias in children and adolescents.
+- Chemotherapy: Chemotherapy is a primary treatment option for most leukemias in children and adolescents.
 Anti-cancer medications might be given orally or intravenously in this therapy to destroy cancer cells.
 There are three main phases in chemotherapy — induction, consolidation, and maintenance.

 - Targeted therapy: Targeted therapy uses drugs that destroy cancer cells with the help of target-specific proteins.